heyaikeedo/docs.aikeedo.com/src/app/get-started/installation-in-cpanel-main-domain/page.md

 3. **Configure domain root public directory:**

    - Find the **public** directory inside the extracted archive.
 This directory contains all the files that should be accessible to the public.
 Do not confuse the **public** directory with default cPanel's **public_html** directory.
 If you've followed the previous steps correctly, the full path of the **public** directory should be `/home/username/public`.
-   - Move all files from the `/home/username/public` directory into the `/home/username/public_html` directory.
+   - Copy all files from the `/home/username/public` directory into the `/home/username/public_html` directory.
    - **Important:** Ensure to copy the `/home/username/public/.htaccess` file, which might be hidden in cPanel's file manager.
    - In the `/home/username/bootstrap/container.php` file, update line 21 as below: